variantstudios/greeleydowntown.com/_signature_events/friday-fest.md

 ---
 title: Friday Fest
 description: >-
-  Every Friday June 2nd through September 22nd enjoy free live music on the 9th Street Plaza in downtown Greeley.
+  Every Friday from June through September enjoy free live music on the 9th Street Plaza in downtown Greeley.
 Music typically plays from 6 to 9 pm and Greeley’s famously unique “Go-Cup” service runs 5 to 10 pm.
 There are also street performers, fire spinners, face painting, balloon artistry, sidewalk